-Trained as an art historian, Mary Daniel Hobson was deeply inspired by her graduate studies of Surrealism to look below the surface and combine photography with mixed media.
-Whether bottling photographs in mineral oil, creating intimate still-lives or building collages, Hobson consistently explores inner geography and layered experience.
+At the age of 14, Mary Daniel Hobson became captivated by photography and has been pursuing it ever since.
+Trained as an art historian, she was deeply inspired by her graduate studies of Surrealism to look below the surface and combine photography with mixed media.
+Whether building layered collages, creating intimate still lifes, or bottling photographs in mineral oil, she delights in the tactile and the symbolic.

-Hobson’s mixed media pieces have been exhibited nationally and are in numerous collections including the San Francisco Museum of Modern Art, Twitter, and the Albuquerque Museum.
-Hobson is also the co-author of the children’s book, The Wolf Who Ate the Sky, and the former Executive Director of the Arts & Healing Network.
+Hobson’s work has been widely exhibited and is in numerous collections including the San Francisco Museum of Modern Art, the Albuquerque Museum and the offices of Twitter.
+Her art has been featured in many publications, such as Terry Tempest Williams’ The Hour of Land (Sarah Crichton Books, 2016), and the limited edition artist book, The Man in Bogotá (Pacific Editions, 2015).
+She is also the co-author of the children’s book, The Wolf Who Ate the Sky, and the former Executive Director of the Arts & Healing Network.